sfzgzs/gurobi-notes/makeup-supply-chain-project/README.md

     - This issue is fixed by limiting these numbers to two 2 decimal places.
 - The value of the `manufacturing cost` should normally not be less than the `price`.
   In fact, in most cases, the (selling) **price** should be more than `manufacturing cost`+`shipping cost` for the business to gain any profit at all.
-  It is also common sense that Shipping Cost should be $\leq$ 25% of Selling Price.
+  It is also common sense that Shipping Cost should be <= 25% of Selling Price.
     - This is fixed by recalculating the Price (in rows in the dataset that do not make sense) as `(Manufacturing Cost+Shipping Cost)×(1+Markup Percentage)` where the typical `markup percentage` for mass-market beauty products is a ratio between [1,3].